curtischong/e3j/README.md

 ### The formulation:

-To make it simple, all of the feature tensors that are passed around are defined by 2 properties:
+To make it simple, all of the feature tensors that are passed around are defined by 3 properties:
 - the number of irreps
 - the max l of the irreps
+- the parity of the irreps

 This forbids mixing irreps of different orders. (e3nn is really generous and lets you mix irreps of different orders - but it's more complex)

+### How to decide what parity?
+- for intermediate layers, as long as you have even/odd parity flowing through the layers it's fine
+- You just need to make sure that the inputs of your features are the correct parity
+    - e.g. if reflecting your input is a completely different shape, ensure you have odd parity. (e.g. tetris tiles)
+    - but if reflections don't matter (like the position of inputs to atoms), then you can have even parity
+- not too sure about outputs?
+I don't think it matters, but I haven't done any testing